MDU-PHL/mlstdb/README.md

 * Do not blindly update all the schemes obtained from `mlstdb fetch`.
 Not all downloaded schemes are suitable or validated for the `mlst` tool.

 * Carefully curate your list of schemes before running `mlstdb update`.
-Overwriting core MLST data with unverified schemes may cause downstream issues with tools like mlst.
+Overwriting core MLST data with unverified schemes may cause downstream issues with tools like `mlst`.

 ## Usage